What is OCIA?

 Can I attend Mass if I am not Catholic?

 Everyone can attend Mass.
 OCIA students are required to attend Sunday Mass (Saturday 4pm Mass counts for this obligation).
 The Mass is the center of Catholic life and as such, weekly Sunday Mass attendance is prescribed for all Catholics.
-For more information, please see the attachment below.

 May I receive communion if I am not yet Catholic?